Gary Hustwit is an independent filmmaker who has produced six feature documentaries, including Helvetica

-Robynne Raye & Michael Straussberger are graphic designers and co-founder of the acclaimed firm Modern Dog.
+Robynne Raye and Michael Straussberger are graphic designers and co-founders of the acclaimed Seattle-based firm Modern Dog.

-All music show with DJ and designer Michael Hodgson, co-founder of the design firm Ph.D.
+Michael Hodgson is a DJ and a designer and is co-founder of the design firm Ph.D.

 An interview with Abbott Miller, Pentagram partner and an award-winning graphic designer and writer.
 Miller is also the art director of 2wice magazine.

 Petrula Vrontikis is a graphic designer and educator at Art Center College of Design in Los Angeles.

-Jonah Lehrer, editor-at-large for Seed Magazine, and contributor to NPR’s RadioLab.
+Jonah Lehrer, editor-at-large for Seed Magazine, is also a contributor to NPR’s RadioLab.
 He is the author of Proust was a Neuroscientist.

-Kurt Andersen is an award-winning journalist, author and host of the Peabody-winning NPR program Studio 360.
+Kurt Andersen is an award-winning journalist, author and host of the Peabody-winning public radio program, Studio 360.

-Eric Kandel is a psychiatrist, neuroscientist and professor at Columbia University.
+Nobel prize winner Eric Kandel is a psychiatrist, neuroscientist and professor of biochemistry and biophysics at Columbia University.

 Bad Boys of Design IV